mexca/mexca/README.md

 ## Contributing

-If you want to contribute to the development of my_python_package, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of mexca, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## Credits